For over 60 years, the M16 rifle has been the backbone of the U.S. military’s small arms arsenal.

 The Marine Corps M16-A2 Service Rifle

-As the military landscape evolves, so does weaponry.
-The Marine Corps introduction of the H&K M27 IAR and the Army’s selection of the SIG Spear as part of the Next Generation Squad Weapon program marks the beginning of a new era.
+As the battlefield evolves, so does the gear.
+The Marine Corps’ adoption of the H&K M27 IAR and the Army’s push toward the SIG Spear under the Next Generation Squad Weapon program signals a shift toward a new era of small arms.

 Stay tuned to The Gear Bunker and be a part of this all veteran-owned website.
 And be sure to subscribe to our Facebook, Instagram, and YouTube channels.
 Sign up to be notified on YouTube ensuring you’ll know immediately when new content is uploaded.